Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Peripheral arterial disease (PAD) is a condition in which the arteries in the legs are severely damaged.
+Peripheral arterial disease (PAD) is a condition where the arteries in the legs are severely damaged.
 When you have PAD, walking can be painful.
 So you may start to walk less.
-Walking less makes leg muscles weaker.
+Walking less makes your leg muscles weaker.
 It then becomes harder and more painful to walk.
 A walking program can break this cycle.
 This sheet gives you tips on how to get started.

 Let you walk longer and farther without claudication.
-This is an ache in the legs during exercise that goes away with rest.
+This is an ache in your legs during exercise that goes away with rest.

 Your local hospital, vascular center, or cardiac rehab center may have a special walking program for people with PAD.
 If so, this is your best option.
-But if you don’t have access to a program, or it’s not covered by insurance, you can walk on your own.
+But if you can’t find a program, or it’s not covered by insurance, you can still walk on your own.
 Follow these steps at each session:

-Step 1: Start at a pace that lets you walk for 5 to 10 minutes before you start to feel claudication.
-This feeling is unpleasant, but it doesn’t harm you.
-Keep going until the claudication makes you feel that you need to stop.
+Step 1.
+Start at a pace that lets you walk for 5 to 10 minutes before you start to feel claudication.
+This feeling is unpleasant, but it doesn’t hurt you.
+Keep going until the pain makes you feel that you need to stop.

-Step 2: Stop and rest for 3 to 5 minutes, just long enough for the claudication to go away.
+Step 2.
+Stop and rest for 3 to 5 minutes, just long enough for the pain to go away.
 You can rest standing or sitting.
 (Some people like to bring along a cane or a lightweight folding chair.)

-Step 3: Again walk at a pace that lets you walk for 5 to 10 minutes more before you feel claudication.
+Step 3.
+Again walk at a pace that lets you walk for 5 to 10 minutes more before you feel pain.
 This may be slower than your starting pace in step 1.
 Then rest again.

-Step 4: Repeat this process until you’ve walked for 45 minutes.
-This should amount to 60 to 80 minutes total, including resting.
+Step 4.
+Repeat this process until you’ve walked for 45 minutes.
+This should be about 60 to 80 minutes total, including resting time.
 You may not be able to do a full 45 minutes at first.
 Do as much as you can, and increase your time as you improve.

-Walk at least 3 times a week, with no more than 2 days between sessions.
-Taking time off, even for a week or two, could undo much of the benefit of your program.
+Walk at least 3 times a week.
+Take no more than 2 days off between sessions.
+If you stop walking, even for a week or two, you can lose the health benefits of your program.